gaehlerm/SoftwareEngineering/README.md

 	else:
 		# ...
 ```

-Passing a Boolean as done above is bad design.
-It is much better making the choice earlier on and passing on an object as explained in the chapter on dependency injection.
+However, passing a boolean as done in the code above is generally considered bad design.
+It is much better making the choice earlier on and passing on an object by dependency injection.

 Usually just passing a number or a string is not sufficient for implementing a seam as changing their values does not alter the behavior of the function significantly.
 It only yields a different result.

-However, the piece of code you hold in your hands between two seams may be way too big and you have no idea what you should test exactly.
+The piece of code you hold in your hands between two seams may be way too big and you have no idea what you should test exactly.
 In the extreme case the only tests you can write are system tests.
-And if you don’t have any useful API you might be completely screwed.
+And if you don’t have any useful API you can write your tests in, you might be completely screwed.
 I'm sorry, there's no other way to say it.

 ### Sketches

 Making sketches and diagrams may help you finding ways to refactor your code.
 This doesn’t have to be UML diagrams.
 It can be anything that helps you understand your code.
-Some kind of temporal behavior or what Feathers called a “scratch refactoring”.
+It can be some kind of temporal behavior or what Feathers called a “scratch refactoring”.
 Basically, a draft code that shows how the final code could roughly look like without considering all the details that make real refactoring so hard.
 These are all tools that help you understand your code better and make it easier to write the actual refactoring code.

 // Add the temporal graph from Evans?